New York Arbitration Week

 See details

-Effective management of political risk and financial risk is not unique to doing business in or with emerging economies and states.
-In especially the past year, as geopolitical tensions have intensified between the US and certain other countries, the international investment and trade space has becoming increasingly politicized.
-A significant source of political risk can be found in the increased invocation of national security interests at the time of initial investment and also in threatened orders of forcible divestment.
-As one of the most commonly-used currency in international contracts, the US Dollar has spent much of the year simmering at all-time highs against many other foreign currencies.
-The fusillade of US sanctions has escalated perceptions of the US Dollar as a currency risks and catalyzed stronger momentum in the de-dollarization movement.
-The price of certain commodities, particularly the “critical minerals” crucial to the energy transition movement, have oscillated wildly, and resource nationalism is growing.
+International business has become increasingly political.
+As geopolitical tensions have intensified between the US and certain other countries, a significant source of political risk can be found in the increased invocation of national security interests at the time of initial investment and also in threatened orders of forcible divestment.
+A fusillade of sanctions have resulted in the US Dollar – one of the most commonly used currency in international business transactions – become viewed as a currency risk, a view that has taken on another dimension as it continues to simmer at all-time highs against many other foreign currencies.
+The price of certain commodities, particularly the “critical minerals” crucial to the energy transition movement, has oscillated wildly, and resource nationalism is growing.
 This maelstrom of political and financial uncertainties is posing significant challenges for foreign companies seeking to invest in the US and US companies doing business abroad.
-This panel will examine the impacts that such emerging political and financial risks have had on international deal-making and dispute resolution (including implications for international arbitral proceedings).
-The panel will also consider recommendations for effectively mitigating or navigating such heightened dispute risks.

-Venue: Norton Rose Fulbright | 1301 Avenue of the Americas, New York, NY 10019
+Venue: Norton Rose Fulbright 1301 Avenue of the Americas, New York, NY 10019

 Moderator: